TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

   - Orion 2 BMS provides real-time current monitoring and programmable current limits, helping to prevent exceeding the maximum allowable current draw from the accumulator.</b>

-In summary, although the Orion BMS has a high unit cost, its greater scalability, system simplicity, integration support, and long-term value make it the superior design choice for this subsystem.
+In conclusion, although the Orion BMS has a high unit cost, its greater scalability, system simplicity, integration support, and long-term value make it the superior design choice for this subsystem.

 ## References